danyul/ionical/README.md

 ```
  - Listing of pytz timezones [can be found here](https://stackoverflow.com/questions/13866926/is-there-a-list-of-pytz-timezones).
  - The calendar **NAME**:
-     - Serves as an ID when instructing ionical (via -i)
+     - Serves as an ID when asking ionical (via -i option)
        to restrict actions to a subset of calendars.
      - Serves as the leftmost part of the filename for
        downloaded ics files.
-     - Should not have any spaces or non-alphanumeric
+     - Shouldn't have spaces or non-alphanumeric characters.
-       characters.
  - The calendar **LONG NAME**:
      - Is used for display purposes.